Use your keyboard arrow keys to navigate

 Tourism

-Survey respondents who identified as living Intrastate, Interstate or Overseas were asked additional questions about their spending and reasons for visiting.
+Survey respondents were asked additional questions about their spending and reasons for visiting.
 This data is used to determine the economic impact of the event on tourism-related spending.

-Tourism additionality asks respondents how much influence the event had on their decision to visit the North Rock area.
-Tourists that indicated the event was their primary reason for visiting means that 100% of their trip spend is attributable to the event, whereas tourists that were unaware of the event before visiting indicate that the event was responsible for 0% of their trip spend.
+Tourism additionality asks respondents how much influence the event had on their decision to visit the Shire of North Rock area.
+For tourists who indicated the event was their primary reason for visiting the area 100% of their trip spend is attributable to the event, whereas tourists who were unaware of the event before visiting indicate that the event was responsible for 0% of their trip spend.

 A weighted exponential scale of attribution is applied to calculate an overall trip additionality figure in the economic impact calculations (i.e. 100%, 50%, 25%, 5%, 0%).